-The Bernard B. Jacobs Internship Program at New Dramatists offers a unique opportunity to learn the "ins and outs" of a professional, non-profit arts organization in New York City.
-As essential members of the New Dramatists team, the interns provide administrative, maintenance, clerical, and creative support, alongside our dedicated staff, in service to our resident playwrights and fellows.
+The Bernard B. Jacobs Internship Program at New Dramatists offers a unique opportunity for emerging theatre artists and managers to learn about artist support and the operations of a non-profit arts service organization in New York City.
+As essential members of the New Dramatists team, the interns support our community of resident playwrights and their individual creative processes, alongside our dedicated staff.

 New Dramatists seeks interns at the undergraduate and graduate school levels, as well as recent grads beginning a career in the arts.
-New Dramatists internships are ideal positions for those studying playwrighting, arts administration, dramaturgy, directing, and stage management.
+Our internships are ideal for those pursuing playwrighting, arts administration, dramaturgy, directing, and stage management.

 The most successful candidates will thrive in a fast-paced environment, work well independently, be incredibly organized, have strong written communication and computer skills, be familiar with general office procedures and etiquette, and be hospitable representatives of the organization.